ceschini/memcached/science/ica/out-domain-datasets.md

 ## Tabular info

 We should think about organizing info about the datasets in a tabular form, columns should include something like: Name, Size, task, resolution.
 And some qualitative columns as well.

+## Initial image set exploration

+Because of image text recognition, OCR, visual text comprehension and other related tasks, the authors do not worry about image resolution, but instead look for a large enough corpus to enable deep learning training.
+Because of that, we should filter images by resolution and look into more specific image datasets tasks, that provide **high resolution images**.